 The debt-to-equity ratio is an important financial metric for investors because it signifies potential risk.
 A high debt-to-equity ratio is normal for some industries.
 The financial sector leads all industries when comparing debt-to-equity ratios.
 That ratio, however, may be misleading for banks and other financial institutions because they typically borrow money to lend money, which is why banks are highly regulated.

 By and large, the financial sector stands out when comparing debt-to-equity ratios.
 Certain industries, however -- especially those that are highly capital intensive, such as the industrial goods sector -- utilize debt as common practice.
 Among them are aerospace and defense, as well as those that include manufacturers of general building materials and farm and construction machinery.
-The average debt-to-equity ratio for the industrial goods sector as of the day prior to the date of publication was 190.66.
-The average for the services industry was 158.14 and the average for utilities was 140.86.
+As of 2018, the aerospace industry has a debt-to-equity ratio of 16.97 and the construction materials sector average is 30.90.

-The finance sector's average debt-to-equity ratio on the day before the date of publication was an eye-popping 257.45.
-Within the sector, the mortgage investment industry showed an average of 8,908.10.
+The finance sector's average debt-to-equity ratio on the day before the date of publication was an eye-popping 1030.23.
 A huge disparity between debt and equity for financial companies compared to other industries is not a cause for concern.
 Remember, a financial company such as a bank borrows money at a lower rate and lends the money at a higher rate, making a profit on the spread between the two.
 Therefore, simply using debt to equity as a measurement of financial risk for a bank or other financial institution is misleading.